Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Bad habits creep in as if nothing changed.
 Be wary of that.
   - rumination for example, makes you think that the current scenario is different from the past ones, and that you definitely need to worry now

+- Opportunities of growth are in the present.